russell-parrott/reet/README.md

 # REET - the Structural Governance Standard for AI

-This repository is the authoritative public record of REET, the Structural Governance Standard for AI.

-REET is a complete and verifiable oversight framework.
-It is defined through fifteen structural tests (Q1–Q15), each with specific questions, pass/fail criteria, and evidence formats.
+Refusal, escalation, exit and traceability (REET) is the Structural Governance Standard for AI.
+It is defined through fifteen structural tests (Q1–Q15), each with specific questions, pass/fail criteria and evidence formats.
 Together, these tests provide a binary outcome: either the safeguards hold, or accountability fails.

-The Standard establishes AI governance as a discipline in its own right.
+The standard establishes AI governance as a discipline in its own right.
 Compliance is not treated as a statement of policy or intent but as a structural condition engineered into the system and independently verifiable in operation.

 REET integrates: